ar37-rs/xow64-wine/README.md

     ```
     and then `StartIB.cmd` from wine start menu (desktop mode) before launching any game, then open InputBridge app on android device and then start configuring control buttons as need.

-* If experiencing any emulation issue, try using different version of box64 and drivers available above accordingly.
+* If experiencing any emulation issue for specific app/game

+    try using different version of box64, wine, configuration (especially box64 environment variables) and drivers available above accordingly.

 * If there's problem when installing xow64, make sure the latest correct termux app version is installed.